Court of quarter sessions: Jurisdiction

-Civil jurisdiction
+Civil

-The courts of quarter sessions, throughout, had a narrow civil jurisdiction, however until the Local Government Act 1888 created elected county councils, also provided or authorised much major infrastructure and services that needed to span more than one vestry for their respective counties.
+The courts of quarter sessions, throughout, had a narrow civil jurisdiction; however, until the Local Government Act 1888 created elected county councils, they also provided or authorised much major infrastructure and services that needed to span more than one vestry for their respective counties.

 Most of such powers were delegated to committees, given specific responsibilities, of members – magistrates.
 Most of these administrative functions were transferred to county councils when they were established in 1888.